 That being said, the similarities across reports of NDE are striking.
 People report the same type of things coming from different cultures, spoken languages, and ages.
 The similarities point to NDE being based on absolute fact, as opposed to hallucinations created by the mind.

-As you read these accounts, it is important to realize these are not flights of fancy.
-They can't be because they are all alike.
+As you read these accounts, it is important to realize these are not hallucinations.
+They can't be.
+They are all alike.
 To the individual going through NDE, what they see is not subjective.
 For example, when someone in hospice sees a loved one from the past, this is not imagination.
 They did see someone.
 They saw them because they exist inside memory, as real, alive, and communicative as always.
 NDE accounts are real.
 They are accurate eyewitness accounts.
-They are possible because the person going through NDE is in the presence of their memory.
+They are possible because the person going through NDE is near the presence of their memory.
 Their memory contains everything.
 It is independent of the physical world.
-Someone in the presence of the awesome clarity, power, and size of their memory is exactly what we would expect to see.
+When someone gets near the awesome clarity, power, and size of their (4D) memory - these types of things we would expect to see [Postulate 4].

 In 2015, Jane Doe (a pseudonym to protect the individual), a 42-year-old woman from the United States, suffered a severe cardiac arrest while at home.
 Her family performed CPR while waiting for emergency services to arrive, and she was resuscitated in the hospital after several minutes of unconsciousness.
 During this time, Jane experienced what she later described as a profoundly transformative near-death experience (NDE).
 Her account aligns closely with the common elements described in NDE literature, making it a valuable case study for understanding these phenomena.
 Here is a summary of Jane's Near-Death Experience.